 For sites that are to be easily ported and tailored for a client’s uses, unless the client provided me examples of content s/he or his or her organization wants, the real content I create is also my idea of generic first-draft content as summarized just above.
 Unless I have explicit content supplied by a client, I “make it up” in the following ways: In a WordPress (WP) site’s blog posts or article-like pages, in Joomla! and in Drupal articles, I limit my use of the names or the client’s ‘branding names’ in that content such as the name of a political party or candidate name or a state or county or city.
 Then I might write a very short, vague ‘generic’ summary of a typical party or candidate or an organization’s mission statement.
 Something giving an example to a site-requesting client who does not yet know what to say or something a future site owner and operator can quickly find and change — once they own, operate, and have learned to use their web site — to suit their purposes.

-ALL OF MY SITES ARE FREE TO PROGRESSIVE CLIENT POLITICAL PARTIES AND CANDIDATES.
-But you and your organization, if you have one, have to prove to me you are really a progressive, that you are a US (or Canadian) citizen, and that you have (or will soon find) at least 1+ technically competent Internet and computer server administration person and eventually also have (or will soon find) at least 1+ technically competent web site content manager and developer.
-These people will take over your day-to-day management of your site once I have set it up, or helped your administrator(s) set it up, and a few of “your people” have become a bit accustomed to using your site.
+But you and your GP organizations and candidates, if you have one, have to prove to me you are really a green and a progressive, that you are a US (or Canadian) citizen, and that you have (or will soon find) at least 1+ technically competent Internet and computer web hosting server administration person and eventually also have (or will soon find) at least 1+ technically competent web site content manager and developer.
+These people will take over your day-to-day management of your site once I have set it up, or helped your administrator(s) set it up, and a few of “your people” have become a bit accustomed to using your site and no longer need tutoring from me.

 The download site(s) for high-beta-number sites, for well tested release candidate sites and for generic versions of working ‘live’ released sites will be listed here.